 - (i) Respect and enhance the character of the site, its context and surroundings in terms of its architectural approach, height, size, scale, form, massing, density, proportions, materials, townscape and/or landscape setting, and detailed design features.
-Wherever possible development should remove existing unsightly features as part of the overall development proposal; - (ii) Provide a design and layout that takes into account the potential users of the site including giving priority to pedestrian, cycling and public transport access, and the provision of satisfactory access provision for disabled people and those with restricted mobility; - (iii) Protect existing public and residential amenity, particularly with regard to privacy, overlooking, security, noise and disturbance, pollution (including light and odour pollution), daylight and sunlight; - (iv) Create a safe and secure environment; - (v) Respect or enhance the landscape and other assets that contribute positively to the site and the surrounding area; and - (vi) Incorporate any necessary infrastructure and services including recycling and waste facilities and, where appropriate, Sustainable Drainage Systems (SuDS), and undertake appropriate remediation of contaminated land.
+Wherever possible development should remove existing unsightly features as part of the overall development proposal; - (ii) Provide a design and layout that takes into account the potential users of the site including giving priority to pedestrian, cycling and public transport access, and the provision of satisfactory access provision for disabled people and those with restricted mobility; - (iii) Protect existing public and residential amenity, particularly with regard to privacy, overlooking, security, noise and disturbance, pollution (including light and odour pollution), daylight and sunlight: - (iv) Create a safe and secure environment; - (v) Respect or enhance the landscape and other assets that contribute positively to the site and the surrounding area; and - (vi) Incorporate any necessary infrastructure and services including recycling and waste facilities and, where appropriate, Sustainable Drainage Systems (SuDS), and undertake appropriate remediation of contaminated land. - (vii) Take account of landform, layout, building orientation, massing and landscaping to minimise energy consumption.